AnimeshJohri/Data-Science-Projects/1. Chance of winning a bet based on Random Walk/README.md

 7. Visualized the distribution of the 500 end points using histograms.
 8. Finally, I divided the result with 500 to get the chance of 78.4% that the person will reach on the step 60 or more of the empire state building.

-You can find the each visualization related to this project in the images uploaded.Mporeover, the word document has the all visualizations with description.
+You can find the each visualization related to this project in the images uploaded.Moreover, the word document has the all visualizations with description.